The Growth Trend

 American society is becoming more and more complex and increasingly regulated.
 New fields of legal endeavor are constantly coming into view over the legislative horizon.
 In recent years, such areas as environmental law, occupational health and safety, consumer law, wage-price control, and product safety have given rise to new areas of specialization and have provided work for new armies of legal experts.
 These newer areas take their place alongside more traditional areas of specialization—many of which also continue to grow.

 Advancing technology continues to create vast numbers of patent applications, and issued patents lead to complicated licensing arrangements among business corporations.
 The tax laws are being changed and revised, giving rise to continuing and increasing needs for specialized legal expertise.
-Industrial and real estate development throughout the world require ever more lawyers with high degrees of skill and specialized international legal knowledge.
+Industrial and real estate development throughout the world requires ever more lawyers with high degrees of skill and specialized international legal knowledge.

 The requirements for handling such endeavors are beyond the typical small legal group.
 Clients must turn to larger groups of lawyers and specialized "boutiques," which can provide the time and manpower to master new areas of expertise.
 At the same time, the overall amount of legal work required to make our complex society function seems to be continually increasing.